m4thieulavoie/portfolio/README.md

 ### `npm lint`

-Runs the lint over the project with both `esling` and `stylelint` to make sure your eyes are happy reading the code.
+Runs the lint over the project with both `eslint` and `stylelint` to make sure your eyes are happy reading the code.